Finding a field in a Zariski-like structure: Introduction

 In \cite{lisuriart}, we presented \emph{Zariski-like} quasiminimal pregeometry structures as non-elementary generalizations of Zariski geometries.
 Quasiminimal pregeometry structures (in sense of \cite{monet}) provide a non-elementary analogue for strongly minimal structures from the first order context.
 There, the canonical pregeometry is obtained from the bounded closure operator, which corresponds to the algebraic closure operator in the first order case.
 We will work in the context of quasiminimal classes, i.e. abstract elementary classes (AECs) that arise from a quasiminimal pregeometry structure (see \cite{monet}).
 These classes are uncountably categorical and have both AP and JEP and thus also a universal model homogeneous monster model which we will denote $\M$.
 By \cite{lisuriart}, they also have a perfect theory of independence.

-In the present work, we prove the counterpart of the theorem from \cite{HrZi} stating the existence of the field in the non locally modular case: if $\M$ is a Zariski-like structure with non locally modular canonical pregeometry and $\M$ does not interpret a non-classical group (see \cite{HLS}), then an algebraically closed field can be interpreted in $\M$.
+In the present work, we prove the counterpart of the theorem from \cite{HrZi} stating the existence of the field in the non locally modular case: if $\M$ is a Zariski-like structure with non locally modular canonical pregeometry, then $\M$ interprets either an algebraically closed field or a non-classical group (see \cite{HLS}).
 This is Theorem \ref{MAIN} in the present paper.
 It demonstrates that the concept of a Zariski-like structure captures the idea of a Zariski geometry in the non-elementary context.
-It is an open question whether non-classical groups exist.
+It is an open question whether non-classical groups exist, and their existence would be a remarkable result in itself.
 By \cite{groupsongeometries}, the first order theory of such a group would be unstable, but not much is known in a more abstract context.

 The main reason for inventing the concept of Zariski-like quasiminimal structures was to provide a context where we hope to classify non-elementary geometries.
 The main result in \cite{HrZi} is that every very ample Zariski geometry can be obtained from the Zariski topology of a smooth curve over an algebraically closed field.
 In \cite{coverart}, we proved that the cover of the multiplicative group of an algebraically closed field of characteristic $0$ is Zariski-like.
 An analogue for the result from \cite{HrZi} might be something in the lines that Zariski-like structures resemble the cover.
 Moreover, Zariski-like structures might be applied to study Zilber's pseudo-exponentiation (see \cite{pseudo}) or some of the quantum algebras discussed by Zilber in \cite{quantum}.